scottgriv/Post.e/README.md

 ## Contribution

 I'm looking forward to working with others on this project over time (of course, when time is permitted) and seeing where it goes.
-Feel free to Fork the Repo and submit a Pull Request if you've contributed to it in some way.
-If you're going to Fork the project or Clone it for your own purposes, all I ask is that you follow the attached license as well as giving me credit using the below **Credit** block.
+Feel free to Fork the Repo and submit a Pull Request if you've contributed to it in some way (and don't forget to add yourself to the [CREDIT](CREDIT) document as well).
+If you're going to Fork the project or Clone the project for your own purposes, all I ask is that you follow the attached license as well as giving me credit using the below **Credit** block.
 I spent a lot of time on this and I'm proud of how it turned out.
 I'm more than happy to open-source it to help others as long as credit is given and no profit is gained from it in return; this is "the people's" social media app.

 Feel free to reach out to me using my email below if you have any questions or suggestions.

 Thanks and enjoy! (and I appreciate it if you've read this far - you're a legend!)

 ## License
-**Post.e** is released under the **GNU GPLv3 License**.
+**Post.e** is released under the **GNU General Public License v3.0 License**.
 [See LICENSE](LICENSE) for details.

 ## Credit
 **Author:** Scott Grivner <br>